Buddhafield is committed as a community to the practice of Buddhist precepts, loving-kindness, and awareness, and to act from this basis.

 This subset of the Inclusivity team focuses on promoting racial inclusivity across all Buddhafield events and within our teams.

 This subset of the Inclusivity team focuses on creating a flexible and adaptable approach to ensure that as wider range of individuals as possible with accessibility needs are able to contribute and participate on an equal footing in Buddhafield’s culture and processes.
+Find out more about accessibility at the festival here and also see the appropriate questions in our retreat FAQs here.

 *this term covers those whose sense of gender exists outside of the binary notions of male and female and can, for the purpose of this introduction, include those who are genderqueer, genderfluid, agender, etc.